PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 - Data from ignored fields (see :ref:`AM-FT-optional-configuration`).

 .. note::
-    Heuristic detection makes best effort to automatically detect and ignore mentioned field types, but it doesn't guarantee success.
-Additionally payment forms usually contain more fields with private information (e.g. address) so it's recommended to ignore such forms using :ref:`AM-FT-optional-configuration`.
+    Heuristic detection makes best effort to automatically detect and ignore the aforementioned fields, but it does not guarantee success.
+Additionally, payment forms usually contain more fields with private information (e.g. address) so it is recommended to ignore such forms using the :ref:`AM-FT-optional-configuration`.

 Installation
 ------------
-This section describes how to install Form Tracker client code on your page.
+This section describes how to install the Form Tracker client code on your page.

 Using Tag Manager
 `````````````````
-`Form Tracker tag template <https://help.piwik.pro/audience-manager/capturing-data-forms/>`_ is recommended way to
+`The Form Tracker tag template <https://help.piwik.pro/audience-manager/capturing-data-forms/>`_ is the recommended way to
 install Form Tracker using PPMS stack.

 Manual installation
 ```````````````````
-Add following snippet on your page to start using Form Tracker.
+Add the following snippet on your page to start using Form Tracker.

 This code should be added near the top of the ``<head>`` tag and before any other script or CSS tags.
-Additionally snippet has to be configured this way:
+Additionally the snippet has to be configured this way:

 - String ``XXX-XXX-XXX-XXX-XXX`` should be replaced with :term:`app ID` (e.g. ``efcd98a5-335b-48b0-ab17-bf43f1c542be``).
 - String ``ppms.example.com`` should be replaced with your PPMS domain name (please note that it's used in 3 places in